Last Modified: 6/25/2015

 An ALERT contains critical information that requires immediate customer action, such as vulnerabilities, false positives, virus outbreaks, or critical remediation updates.
 ALERTS are distributed immediately.

 What is a Notice?

 A Notice contains important product information, such as patch releases, changes, enhancements, or End of Life statements.
 Notices are distributed within four hours of submission.

 What is the Weekly Roundup?

 The Weekly Roundup is a digest of ALERTS and Notices sent in the previous seven days.
 It is published every Thursday.

 What are DAT Delay Notices?

 McAfee Labs provides DAT file updates daily.
-If there is an issue that causes the daily DAT file to be delayed more than two hours, McAfee sends a Delay Notice via SNS.
+If there is an issue that causes the daily DAT file to be delayed more than two hours, a Delay Notice is sent via SNS.